Skip to Main Content

 Oklahoma's relationship with Mexican and Mexican-American food is older and more layered than most visitors expect.
 The state's agricultural economy drew significant Mexican labor migration through the twentieth century, and that demographic history produced a regional taco culture that predates the national gourmet-taco moment by generations.
 The breakfast taco, the carne asada, the barbacoa on weekends: these are not trends in Oklahoma City, they are embedded in the city's working food culture.
 A restaurant that plants itself in this tradition takes on a responsibility to that history, even when it operates in a more contemporary register.

 Big Truck Tacos emerged from that context, drawing on the broader American street food revival while staying anchored to a city where taco culture is lived rather than adopted.
 Compared to the more high-concept taco programs at places like Lazy Bear in San Francisco or the tasting-menu world of Smyth in Chicago, this kitchen operates at the opposite end of formality, closer to the food-truck-turned-permanent-address model that defined the mid-2010s American dining shift.
-The peer set here is not Le Bernardin in New York City or The French Laundry in Napa; it is the class of regional American spots that built genuine local loyalty without chasing national recognition.
+The comparable set here is not Le Bernardin in New York City or The French Laundry in Napa; it is the class of regional American spots that built genuine local loyalty without chasing national recognition.

 What the Format Reveals